im2fast4u/im2fast4u.github.io/_posts/2025-08-14-post-algebra-intro.md

 If you are solving for a variable, the variable is most likely going to be x.
 X is the most common variable when it comes to algebra.
 Suppose we have the linear equation 4x - 5 = 19 (linear equations are in the form of y = mx + b.
 This is explained in more detail in the next section).
 We need to make the equation become x = value of x.
 We can do that by multiply/divide and add/subtract numbers on both sides of the equation.
 If we add 5 to both sides of the equation we get the new equation 4x = 24.
 Now, all we need to do is divide both sides by 4, and we get x = 6.
 We found the value of the variable!

 ## A Simple Function
+In the last section I told you about linear equations.
+They come in the form y = mx + b, or f(x) = mx + b.
+The 'm' variable represents the slope[^1] of the equation, and the 'b' variable represents the y-coordinate of the y-intercept[^2] of the equation.

 ## Linear Algebra

 ## Conclusion

+[^1]: The number of units the graph rises (or falls) every time you move a number of units to the right
+[^2]: The point where the line intersects the y-axis